AdobeDocs/journey-optimizer.fr-FR/help/using/rn/e-release-notes.md

 **Gestion des décisions**

-* **Prise en charge de plusieurs règles dans la gestion des décisions** - Vous pouvez désormais ajouter jusqu’à 10 règles de limitation pour une offre donnée dans la gestion des décisions.
+* **Prise en charge de plusieurs règles dans la gestion des décisions** : vous pouvez désormais ajouter jusqu’à 10 règles de limitation pour une offre donnée dans la gestion des décisions.
 Cela vous permet d’augmenter le niveau de contrôle sur la manière dont les offres sont envoyées.
 [En savoir plus](../offers/offer-library/add-constraints.md#capping)

 <!--* **Audits** - The **Change log** tab allowing you to see all the changes that have been made to an offer or a decision has been removed.
 Changes related to offers and decisions can now be seen in the **Audits** menu. -->